dtzxporter/SEModel-Docs/spec.md

 typedef float quat_t[4]; // X Y Z W (Normalized)

 //
+// half vec types are used for data that doesn't require such high precision as a normal floating point number
+//
+typedef half_t vec2_h[2];
+typedef half_t vec3_h[3];

+//
+// byte vec types are used for color data and any small precision data
+//
+typedef unsigned char vec3_b[3];
+typedef unsigned char vec4_b[4];

+//
 // bone_t data type is used to describe bone indicies, its size is automatically determined by the number of bones in the model
 //
 #if boneCount <= 0xFF